King Arthur's family: Offspring

-Although Arthur is given sons in both early and late Arthurian tales, he is rarely has many generations of offspring.
+Although Arthur is given sons in both early and late Arthurian tales, he rarely has many generations of offspring.
 This is at least partly because of the usually premature deaths of Arthur's sons.
 In some cases, including in Le Morte d'Arthur, Arthur's failure to produce a legitimate heir contributes to his fall.

 In the early Welsh tradition, Mordred (Medraut) was a nephew of Arthur, before later becoming Arthur's child.
-In this tradition Mordred three different sons, however, their stories are largely lost.

-Amr is the first of Arthur's sons to be mentioned in Arthurian literature, appearing in the 9th-century Historia Brittonum:
+Instead, Arthur has a number of different sons but their stories are largely lost.
+Amr is the first of them to be mentioned in Arthurian literature, appearing in the 9th-century Historia Brittonum:

 There is another wonder in the region which is called Ercing.
 A tomb is located there next to a spring which is called Licat Amr; and the name of the man who is buried in the tomb was called thus: Amr.
 He was the son of Arthur the soldier, and Arthur himself killed and buried him in that very place.
 And men come to measure the grave and find it sometimes six feet in length, sometimes nine, sometimes twelve, sometimes fifteen.
 At whatever length you might measure it at one time, a second time you will not find it to have the same length – and I myself have put this to the test.

 Why Arthur chose or was forced to kill his son is never made clear.
 The only other reference to Amr comes in the post-Galfridian Welsh romance Geraint, where "Amhar son of Arthur" is one of Arthur's four chamberlains, along with Bedwyr's son Amhren.Another son, Gwydre, suffers a similarly premature death, being slaughtered by the giant boar Twrch Trwyth in Culhwch and Olwen, along with two of Arthur's maternal uncles.
 No other references to either Gwydre or Arthur's uncles survive.
 The third son, Duran, known only from a possibly 15th-century Welsh text, is said to have died on the field of Camlann.

 More is known about Arthur's son Llacheu.
 He is one of the "Three Well-Endowed Men of the Island of Britain", according to Triad 4, and he fights alongside Cei in the early Arthurian poem Pa gur yv y porthaur?.
-Like his father is in Y Gododdin, Llacheu frequently appears as a heroic figure in early Welsh literature, and is also appears in local folklore lied to specific locations.
+Like his father is in Y Gododdin, Llacheu appears as a heroic figure in early Welsh literature and in local folklore lied to specific locations.
 Because of this, there is general consensus that Llacheu was a relatively major character in early Arthurian mythology.
 Nonetheless, Llacheu too dies, with the speaker in the pre-Galfridian poem Ymddiddan Gwayddno Garanhir ac Gwyn fab Nudd remembering that he had "been where Llacheu was slain / the son of Arthur, awful in songs / when ravens croaked over blood."
 The romance character based on him, known as Lohot or similar names, usually also dies young.